 The players must decide before the match whether they want to play with the normal service or the service variant.
 This simplified service variant is the preferred way of starting points, especially for tennis beginners.

-The GotCourts League is played in seven leagues, divided into different skill levels.
-The basis for your allocation to a league is your GotCourts rating.
-After five matches have been played, the rating you have achieved so far decides which of the seven leagues you will be assigned to.
-Your achieved results and performance development in the league are constantly taken into account on an ongoing basis.
+The GotCourts League is played in seven leagues, which are divided into different levels of play.
+The basis for allocation to a league is your GotCourts rating.
+After five matches have been played, your rating to date determines which of the seven leagues you are assigned to.
+The results you have achieved and your performance development in the league are taken into account on an ongoing basis.
 The league allocation is recalculated on an ongoing basis after each recorded match result or each change in a player's GotCourts League rating.

 No, to participate in the GotCourts League you do not need a player license from a national association.
 The GotCourts League is a completely open championship format in which all tennis players can participate.

 For your rating you start with 1'500 points.
 Plus or minus points are distributed for each game won or lost.
 The number of points to be awarded is calculated by the GotCourts League rating level difference of the opposing players.
 If you play against an opponent ranked higher in the GotCourts rating, you can win extra points.
 If you lose, your loss of points is much smaller, corresponding to the increased probability of losing.
 Conversely, a win against a lower-ranked player results in fewer points than are deducted for a loss against that player.
 You can find more information in the GotCourts League rules.